 There’s a “new” rhizome on the block that is catching everyone’s attention: Turmeric.
 A native of South Asia, humans have been cultivating this root as a spice and medicine for nearly 4000 years.
 That hardly qualifies as “new!”
 Still, lately Turmeric has been popping up in trendy new health beverages, even Turmeric Kombucha.
 Hip chefs are including it in their recipes.
 And for good reason.
 It tastes great and adds flavor and benefits.

 Rhizomes is a term derived from the Greek meaning “mass of roots”.
-They are exactly that – plants that have evolved a specific root structure that acts as seeds.
-The roots can be broken into pieces, individually planted and will grow into new plants.
+These plants that have evolved a specific root structure that acts as seeds.
+You can split the root and the pieces will grow into new plants.

 While it has a rich history of use in a variety of Indian, Asian, African and Middle Eastern dishes, Americans are most familiar with turmeric in curry powder.